Geometric Bounds for Persistence: Introduction

+The notion of \emph{Persistent Homology} is closely related to but subtly differs from this process of recording birth and death times for individual homology classes described above.
+The degree-$k$ persistent homology of $\Delta_\bullet$ is the directed system of vector spaces $\Hom_k(\Delta_\bullet;\mathbb{F})$.
+Under suitable tameness assumptions on the family $\Delta_\bullet$, an up-to-isomorphism representation of this directed system can be obtain via its \emph{persistence diagram}, a multiset of intervals $I$ on $\mathbb{R}_{>0}$ supporting certain linearly independent collection of nontrivial homology classes that are alive at all points in $I$.
+See \Cref{sec:PH} for the precise definition of persistence diagrams (PD).

-In many applications, the lifespan of a topological feature $\omega$ has crucial significance as it is considered to reflect the size or degree of ``importance" of $\omega$.
-Indeed, in practice, the topological features with long lifespans are thought to represent the main shape characteristics of a dataset whereas the ones with short lifespans are usually regarded as (topological) noise.
-Therefore, determining and interpreting the lifespans of these topological features appearing in the persistence diagram has critical significance for applications.
+In many applications, the lifespan of a topological feature $\omega$ is critically significant, as it is often interpreted as a measure of the ``size" or ``importance" of $\omega$.
+In practice, topological features with long lifespans—those that \emph{persist}—are typically considered to represent the primary shape characteristics of a dataset, while features with short lifespans are generally regarded as (topological) noise.\footnote{However, short lived, or even ephemeral, topological features also can carry useful information; see Usher and Zhang \cite{usher2016persistent}, Bubenik, Hull, Patel and Whittle~\cite{bubenik2020persistent}, and M\'emoli and Zhou \cite{memoli2022ephemeral}.} Therefore, \emph{determining} (or estimating) and \emph{interpreting} the lifespans of these topological features appearing in the persistence diagram has critical significance for applications such as the ones mentioned above.